Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 For large commercial / industrial applications, there is structural metal roofing, usually found on space metal buildings, aluminum reflective coatings, etc. Although these do not meet Cool Roof requirements, they still are more energy efficient than black rubber and asphalt-based roofs.

 Even without a Kynar coating, metal roofs are always “cooler” than asphalt shingles.
-Since metals (especially aluminum) have a much lower thermal mass, they do not store the heat, and cool off much faster than any asphalt based roof.
+Since metals (especially aluminum) have a much lower thermal mass, they do not store heat, and cool off much faster than any asphalt based roof.

 Environmental benefits of Cool Roofs:

-General benefits to the environment: Again, I’ll use IB Pvc roof as the example, but most other cool roofs will “fit the bill”.
+General benefits to the environment: Again, I’ll use IB PVC roof as the example, but most other cool roofs will “fit the bill”.